✦ Mysuru · Est. 2010

 Sustained contributions towards the education of underprivileged girl-children in and around Mysuru.

-Be Part of
+Be Part of the Story

 Whether you give your time as a volunteer reader or support us through a donation, every contribution creates lasting impact in the lives of Mysuru's most deserving communities.